-It's widely known that one of the best barbecue spots in the country is Austin, Texas, so if you're planning on visiting the capital of Texas for your bachelor/bachelorette party, you should be sure to stop by a few places during your time here.
+It's widely known that one of the best bbq spots in the country is Austin, Texas, so if you're planning on a tour to visit the capital of Texas for your bachelor/bachelorette party, you should be sure to stop by a few places during your time here.

 A BBQ tour is a bit different than a winery tour or a brewery tour in that many of the BBQ joints in Austin don't actually provide a tour of their facility.
 This isn't all that surprising, but it's something to consider when planning your party.
 A helpful tip?
 Share meals!
 If you're visiting 4 BBQ joints (and really, you shouldn't visit more than 4 anyway) then you have the opportunity to eat a lot of food.
 You don't want to fill up after the first stop!